replicatedhq/kots.io/content/kotsadm/installing/stateful-components.md

 ## Embedded Clusters

 By default, embedded cluster installers must include an add-on that satisfies the S3-compatible object store.
-This could be the Rook or Minio add-ons.
+This can be either the Rook or MinIO add-on.
 Without one of these add-ons, the installer will fail with an error.

-Embedded Clusters can have optional, indirect dependencies on the S3-compatible object store.
+Embedded clusters can have optional, indirect dependencies on the S3-compatible object store.
 1. The Registry add-on, used for air-gapped, embedded installs, will use object storage if available.
 Otherwise it will use the default `StorageClass`.
-1. The Velero add-on, used for snapshots, will default to saving snapshots in the object store (i.e. the **Internal** option in the console).
+1. The Velero add-on, used for snapshots, will default to saving snapshots in the object store (i.e., the **Internal Storage** option in the admin console).

 To deploy an embedded cluster without an object store, set the `disableS3` flag to `true` in the KOTS add-on.
-This will deploy KOTS without an object store, as well as allow the supporting add-ons to use Persistent Volumes (PVs) instead of object storage.
+This will deploy KOTS without an object store, as well as allow the supporting add-ons to use persistent volumes (PVs) instead of object storage.
 The behavior of this flag is described in the [KOTS add-on](https://kurl.sh/docs/add-ons/kotsadm) documentation.

-See [Removing Minio](https://kurl.sh/docs/install-with-kurl/removing-minio) for documentation on migrating a cluster away from object storage.
+See [Removing MinIO](https://kurl.sh/docs/install-with-kurl/removing-minio) for documentation on migrating a cluster away from object storage.

 ## Existing Clusters

-By default, a KOTS installation to an existing cluster will deploy Minio to satisfy the object storage requirement, and nothing further is required during installation.
+By default, a KOTS installation to an existing cluster will deploy MinIO to satisfy the object storage requirement, and nothing further is required during installation.
-When deploying, Minio is configured with a randomly generated `AccessKeyID` and `SecretAccessKey`, and only exposed as a `ClusterIP` on the overlay network.
+When deploying, MinIO is configured with a randomly generated `AccessKeyID` and `SecretAccessKey`, and only exposed as a `ClusterIP` on the overlay network.

-When the [install command](https://kots.io/kots-cli/install/) flag `--with-minio=false` is used, the installer will not deploy Minio.
+When the [install command](https://kots.io/kots-cli/install/) flag `--with-minio=false` is used, the installer will not deploy MinIO.
 KOTS will deploy as a Statefulset with attached PV instead of a deployment.

-When the [admin-console upgrade command](https://kots.io/kots-cli/upgrade/) flag `--with-minio=false` is used, an existing KOTS admin console will be upgraded to the latest version, the running deployment will be replaced with a Statefulset and Minio will be removed after a data migration.
+When the [admin-console upgrade command](https://kots.io/kots-cli/upgrade/) flag `--with-minio=false` is used, an existing KOTS admin console will be upgraded to the latest version, the running deployment will be replaced with a Statefulset and MinIO will be removed after a data migration.
 This will result in temporary downtime for the KOTS admin console, but deployed applications will be unaffected.